OmniSharp/csharp-language-server-protocol/docs/jsonrpc.md

 This will add `JsonRpcServer` to your service collection, or any number of named `JsonRpcServer`s.

 * In the event that you add multiple named servers, they must be resolved using `JsonRpcServerResolver`.

+When created through Microsoft DI the server will use the `IServiceProvider` as a fallback when resolving `IJsonRpcHandlers`.

 ## Options